 4. Testimonials Page

-You can also just display logos of past companies you’ve worked with.
-This is a subtle design element that can go a long way towards convincing a prospect to take a chance of working with you.
+You can also display logos of past companies you’ve worked with.
+This is a subtle design element that can go a long way toward convincing a prospect to take a chance on working with you.

 5. Contact Page

 Finally, you’ll need a way for prospective clients to get in touch with you.
 You’ll want to make it as easy as possible for new people to reach out.
 So, make sure that you offer multiple forms of contact on your contact page.